Dad passed on the following day.

 Things got better for me.
 I got closer to God, and I admitted that God didn’t want me to live as a lesbian, irrespective of what pop-culture said.
 He wants me to live as His child, His ambassador.
 I decided to be steadfast in the Word Study group and I also joined the hospitality group.
 Somehow…God was faithful.

 And He is still faithful.

 I still struggle.
-But now it’s better, because God would not allow me have something more than I can bear.
-I live in victory and in realization that God…is …FAITHFUL.
+But now it’s better because God would not allow me to have something more than I can bear.
+I live in victory and in the realization that God…is …FAITHFUL.

 That’s not the issue for today though.